 Tipping is an encouragement and a thank-you for good service.
 It should not be considered an obligation.
 A tip should be given when we finish our experience in the place with the order of the bill for the consumption made and we value positively the way we were attended by each of the employees of the place that attended us, with special emphasis on those who attended us directly.
 The quality of the product served to us should also be evaluated.
 All this is considered as part of the service received.

 On the other hand, the tip is left to the employee who served us directly.
 However, each establishment has its policies for distributing them.
-In some establishments, there is a common fund which is then distributed equally among all shift workers.
-In other cases, it is distributed in a pre-established proportion between those who attended directly the customers and those who were in the kitchen or at the bar preparing food, coffees, etc. Finally, there are also places where the tips are given directly to the recipient.
+In some establishments, there is a common fund that is then distributed equally among all shift workers.
+In other cases, it is distributed in a pre-established proportion between those who attended directly to the customers and those who were in the kitchen or at the bar preparing food, coffees, etc. Finally, there are also places where the tips are given directly to the recipient.

 There are countries where tipping is already included in the bill and others where people leave more money than is on the ballot.
 And in other countries, the tip is the customer's will.